What is social engineering?

 Attackers implement social engineering techniques to trick people into revealing organizations’ lead.
 They use social engineering to perform fraud, industrial espionage, and so on.
 To protect against social engineering attacks, organizations must develop effective policies and procedures; learn more about Social Engineering in CEH from Infosavvy.

-What are countermeasures for social engineering?
+What are the countermeasures for social engineering?

 Disseminate policies among employees and supply proper education and training.
 Specialized training benefits employees in higher-risk positions against social engineering threats.